gunnarfandrich/Sentinel/docs/MachineLearningOverview.md

 * Access to [roboflow](https://app.roboflow.com)
     * An account can be made for free in a few minutes.
 * [roboflow inference](https://github.com/roboflow/inference)
     * Pre-built binaries are not currently available for the ARM64 architecture.
 ARM64 binaries will need to be built from source.
+Alternatively, a pre-made docker image can be utilized.

 ## Roboflow Setup and Model Training